sbibla/sbibla/README.md

 🚀 Senior Software Architect @ Accenture | Enterprise Agentic AI & GenAI Solutions Expert

+As a Sr. FDE architect, I work on building production-grade AI systems—where model quality is only one part of the job.
+The real work is designing reliable data and evaluation loops, handling drift, guardrails, shipping safe deployments, and integrating AI into real product constraints.

-As a Sr. FDE architect, I design and deliver **enterprise-grade agentic AI systems** that help organizations leverage the power of AI for real-world business outcomes.
+I design and deliver **enterprise-grade agentic AI systems** that help organizations leverage the power of AI for real-world business outcomes.
 My focus is on building **production ready agentuc solutions, scalable platforms**, and helping clients adoption of AI via building **Agentic reference architectures and moving agentic POC to production**, to ensure clients build and operate **agentic applications** with confidence.

 ---